 The crazy thing about all of this is, despite everything, I love education.
 I love learning.
 While doing my forensics class at tech, I also did an A.Level in psychology.
-I sent a summer doing a work placement in scientific research.
+I spent a summer doing a work placement in scientific research.
 I took on extra short courses in cookery and first aid because I didn’t want to just be a good university candidate, I wanted to be outstanding.
 I thought the extra bits would help my application stand out (they didn’t, really, I don’t think.)

 When I accepted deep down that I was failing my degree – but before I actually quit – I tried to switch to a different subject.
 I wasn’t allowed.
 The course I now wanted (English Lit.) didn’t have room, and I hadn’t studied it at A.Level.